electron/electron/docs/api/session.md

 This handler can be used to provide default permissioning to devices without first calling for permission to devices (eg via `navigator.hid.requestDevice`).
 If this handler is not defined, the default device permissions as granted through device selection (eg via `navigator.hid.requestDevice`) will be used.
-Additionally, the default behavior of Electron is to store granted device permision in memory.
+Additionally, the default behavior of Electron is to store granted device permission in memory.
 If longer term storage is needed, a developer can store granted device permissions (eg when handling the `select-hid-device` event) and then read from that storage with `setDevicePermissionHandler`.